Marshal Training

 Overall, they are a critical safety layer that minimizes risk in high-speed environments.

-Incident Marshalls
+Incident Marshals

 Incident Marshals are the first line of response when accidents or unexpected events occur on track.